-More than half a century before construction began on Magic Kingdom® Park at Walt Disney World® Resort, celebrated author Zora Neale Hurston grew up in Eatonville, Florida, just 30 minutes from our tourism districts.
+More than half a century before construction began on Magic Kingdom® Park at Walt Disney World® Resort, celebrated author Zora Neale Hurston grew up in historic Eatonville, Florida, just 30 minutes from Orlando's tourism districts.
 Today, the historic town — one of the first self-governing African American communities in the U.S. — honors Hurston’s memory with the Zora Neale Hurston National Museum of Fine Arts, aka The Hurston, and the annual ZORA!
-Festival.
+Festival Season.

-In 2022, Eatonville’s signature event expanded to a year-round ZORA!
-Festival Season with key offerings that include the Outdoor Festival of the Arts (January), HATitude Cultural Flair (Oct.
-15, 2023), and other things to do.
+Eatonville’s signature event includes the Outdoor Festival of the Arts (Jan.
+26 – 28, 2024), HATitude Cultural Flair (Oct.
+19, 2024), and many other things to do.
 Here’s what you can expect from these multifaceted celebrations of education, culture and the arts the next time you experience them in Orlando.

 First presented in 1990, the ZORA!
 Festival Season is a multi-disciplinary, intergenerational series of events that include public talks, conferences, movie screenings, arts education programming and more.
 The celebration takes place primarily in Eatonville and throughout Orange County.

 Kicking off on Hurston’s birthday (January 7), the ZORA!
 Festival Season offers a wealth of enriching programs.
 The celebration’s main event is the open-air Outdoor Festival of the Arts in Eatonville (Jan.
 26 – 28, 2024).
 Other January 2024 programming includes:

 - Celebrating Zora Neale Hurston’s Birthday (Jan.
 7, Orlando Public Library)